wguo91/geolocation/README.md

 ### Evaluation Criteria ###

+* HTML, CSS, Site Responsiveness
-1. Functional and non-functional acceptance criteria delivery.
+* Functional and Non Function Criteria
-1. Code quality: structure, modularization, reuse.
-1. Code legibility and elegancy.
-1. Frameworks usage.
-1. Test coverage.
+* Unit Tests
+* Project folder structure
+* JS & Code Logic & configuration
+* Framework & Design Patterns
+* Git/versioning control
+* Documentation
+* Task Automation

-We have both functional and non-functional acceptance criterias, so we suggest that you pay attention to both.
+We have both functional and non-functional acceptance criteria, so it is suggested that you pay attention to both.
 Furthermore, the quality of the application (number of bugs found) will factor into the evaluation.

+### Considerations ###
+As the project is relatively small, we expect you to achieve the requirements without using any code/file/folder structure auto generator tools.